-Schedule time for you to think; book regular slots to float ideas in your mind.
+Schedule time for you to think.
+But allow regular time to float ideas in your mind.

-Take a power nap.
-If that's not feasible then plan regular breaks from your computer.
+Allow time to take a power nap and if that is not feasible then take regular breaks from your computer.
 Many people experience a natural increase in drowsiness in the afternoon, about eight hours after waking.
 And research shows that you can make yourself more alert, reduce stress and improve cognitive functioning with a nap.
 If this not feasible, take a power walk instead.
 A midday change of pace or environment means more patience, better reaction time, increased learning, more efficiency and better health.

 The difference between hot water and boiling water is just one degree of heat.
 And whilst that may not see a lot, it is the difference between a relaxing cup of tea and having the power to be able to power up a steam train!
 One extra degree of heat.
-That is all - that one degree extra effort, those small effective changes can make all the difference in powering forward with a more productive your business and life in general.
+That is all - that one degree extra effort, those small effective changes can make all the difference in powering forward with your life.